COSC203 Web, Databases, and Networks

 }

-1. Add a button to call our increaseScore() function
+1. Add a button to the template to call our increaseScore() function

 • insert the button below the <p> element